LifeBoard

 Icon information

-Slow swimming speed as you have to hold the lifebuoy with one hand and swim with the other
+Slow swimming speed, as you need to hold the life buoy with one hand and swim with the other.

 Ease of use